Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Numerical experiments

-Our next step will be to give a proof of the stability of the method against variations of the parameters.
-The unique parameter that this procedure has is the self--adjoint extension whose eigenvalue problem we want to solve.
-We will perturb an initial self--adjoint extension, described by the unitary matrix $U$, and observe the behavior of the relative error in the eigenvalues.
+First we will test the stability of the method against variations of the input parameters.
+The parameters of this procedure are the matrix $U$ determining the self-adjoint extension whose eigenvalue problem we want to solve.
+We will perturb an initial self-adjoint extension, described by a unitary matrix $U$, and we will observe the behavior of the eigenvalues.
 In other words, we are interested now in studying the relation